Generating Nonclassical States from Classical Radiation by Subtraction Measurements: Protocols for Nonclassical State Generation

-{\it Other nonclassical states} of microwave radiation having $\varphi_k\equiv 2\pi/k$ rotational symmetry in phase space result from generalizing this procedure (see figure \ref{fig:Qs}).
+Other nonclassical states of microwave radiation having $\varphi_k\equiv 2\pi/k$ rotational symmetry in phase space result from generalizing this procedure (see figure \ref{fig:Protocol}).
 The squeezed state protocol discussed previously involves detecting the cavity state while centred at two points on a line through the origin of phase space, i.e., the case $k=2$.
 To generalize this protocol, we detect $N$ photons at $k$ positions equally spaced around a circle of radius $|\alpha|$ in phase space, and take the first position on the positive real axis for simplicity.

-There are $k$ steps to this generalized protocol, and for $j=0,1,..k-1$, the $j$th step is to 1) displace so that the cavity state is centred around $|\alpha| e^{ij\varphi_k}$, and 2) detect $N$ photons.
-Finally, after detecting $N$ photons at all k positions, we displace the state so that it's centred around the origin for comparison with the squeezed vacuum, and we refer to this final state as $\rho_k$.
-The detection stage at each position transforms $\rho_{j1}$ to $\rho_{j2}$ according to \be {\rho}_{j2}\equiv\frac{\hat{B}^N\rho_{j1}\hat{B}^{\dagger N}}{P_N^{j}}, \ee where $P_N^{j}$ is the probability of detecting $N$ photons from the state $\rho_{j1}$.
-The entire protocol will complete with success probability \be {\rm Prob}({\rm success}) = \prod_{j=0}^{k-1} P_N^j, \ee which monotonically increases with $|\alpha|$.
+There are $k$ steps to this generalized protocol, and for $j=0,1,..k-1$, the $j$th step is to: 1) displace by $\alpha_{j}$ so that the cavity state is centred around $|\alpha| e^{ij\varphi_k}$, 2) detect $N$ photons, and 3) displace by $\al_{j}'$, such that the cavity state is centred around the origin, where the coherent displacements parameters are

+The amplitude of the displacement to the origin, $\delta_j$, is approximately the square root of the photon number left in the cavity after $N$ detections, with a small correction accounting for the asymmetry of the intermediate states of the protocol.